swlaschin/Railway-Oriented-Programming-Example/readme.md

 ## The Infrastructure

-The rest of the code consists of infrastructure and configuration code.
+The rest of the code consists of infrastructure and configuration code, and is identical in the two projects.

 * `DependencyResolver` is a little DI class that allows the controllers to be injected with a `ICustomerDao`.
 * `MessageLoggingHandler` is a simple logger injected into the HTTP input and output.
 * `Startup` is where the WebApi is configured.
 * `Program` is, of course, the main entry point.

+## Dependency order of files

-Note that in the F# project, all the files must be in dependency order.
+One glaring difference between the C# and F# projects is that in the C# project, the files are listed in alphabetical order, while in the F# project, the files are in dependency order.
-That is, you cannot use forward references to code that hasn't been seen by the compiler yet.
+That is because in F# you cannot use forward references (code that hasn't been seen by the compiler yet).

-Although you might think this is bad, it is actually very helpful, because otherwise you might create cyclic dependencies, and [cyclic dependencies are evil](http://fsharpforfunandprofit.com/posts/cyclic-dependencies/).
+Although you might think this is annoying at first, it is actually very helpful, because otherwise you might create cyclic dependencies, and [cyclic dependencies are evil](http://fsharpforfunandprofit.com/posts/cyclic-dependencies/).

-On a more practical level, in means that an F# project can always be read from top to bottom, with lower-level layers at the top of the file list, and higher-level layers at the bottom.
+On a more practical level, in means that a F# project can always be read from top to bottom, with lower-level layers at the top of the file list, and higher-level layers at the bottom.

-When you get used to it, this becomes a great aid to understanding unfamiliar code.
+Once you get used to it, this becomes a great aid to understanding unfamiliar code.
 In a C# project it can be hard to know where to start sometimes.